-How can I get a HUD application for Los Angeles and apply for Section 8 rental assistance online?Find out how to apply for Section 8 online and get on a Section 8 waiting list .
+How can I get a HUD application for Los Angeles and fill out a Section 8 rental assistance application online?Find out how to apply for Section 8 online and get on a Section 8 waiting list .
 The application process to obtain Section 8 rental assistance is free, but most housing authorities have to keep their waiting lists closed due to the high demand for low income or low rent housing.
 HUD actually helps to fund various rental assistance programs that are ran locally by PHA's.
 It is not in itself, a housing assistance program.

 A Section 8 landlord is someone that has had the necessary inspections by their Housing Authority and has been approved to rent to a Section 8 tenant.
 The Section 8 program produces renters in every state that need available apartments.
 You can apply for Section 8 by completing a Section 8 application when those applications are being accepted by the Los Angeles Housing Authority.
 A person interested in becoming a Section 8 landlord can also benefit from our Online Packet.